 I grew up in the late 90s going to the huge Mayday marches in London, saw the rise of Reclaim the Streets, and got involved in all sorts of climate and social justice activism.
 I joined the clown army, supported direct actions, camped in activist convergence spaces.
 I fought arms companies existing; a local incinerator expanding and the council closure of a leisure centre.
 I had all sorts of jobs in this time, from front of house manager in an arts centre to working on an organic farm (plus I managed to get undergrad and postgrad degrees).

 In the late noughties I found myself working in a refuge for several years, supporting women and children escaping violence.
 The injustice of the local authorities’ gatekeeping of social housing infuriated me.
 It was terrible to make women wait months or years for a safe home of their own, or to encourage them into the precarious private rented sector, when they had already been through so much.
-I started a campaign on this but it was hard to make headway.
+I started a campaign on this but it was hard to make headway – it was outside of what I was supposed to be doing in my job.
 At that point I decided to change tack, and set my sights on working as a campaigner.